EmbraceAGI/Awesome-AGI/README.md

 |[AGIEval](https://github.com/microsoft/AGIEval) |![GitHub Repo stars](https://badgen.net/github/stars/microsoft/AGIEval)|AGIEval is a human-centric benchmark specifically designed to evaluate the general abilities of foundation models in tasks pertinent to human cognition and problem-solving.|-|

 ### Blogs and News
+- [:fire: LLM Powered Autonomous Agents](https://lilianweng.github.io/posts/2023-06-23-agent/)The potentiality of LLM extends beyond generating well-written copies, stories, essays and programs; it can be framed as a powerful general problem solver.
 - [Planning for AGI and beyond](https://openai.com/blog/planning-for-agi-and-beyond)- OpenAI discuss their short-term and long-term plans for achieving AGI.
 - [Google DeepMind CEO Says Some Form of AGI Possible in a Few Years](https://www.wsj.com/articles/google-deepmind-ceo-says-some-form-of-agi-possible-in-a-few-years-2705f452) Google DeepMind CEO Demis Hassabis commenting on building cognitive function within AI at the Journal’s Future of Everything Festival.
 He cites need to develop artificial general intelligence responsibly.
 - [Governance of superintelligence](https://openai.com/blog/governance-of-superintelligence)- OpenAI discuss their ideas about the governance of superintelligence, since future AI systems dramatically more capable than even AGI.